Joeeeps/University_of_Helsinki_Python_MOOC_2024/readme.txt

-Exercises completed from the University of Helsinki Python ProgrammiNG MOOC 2024 https://programming-24.mooc.fi/
+Exercises completed from the University of Helsinki Python Programming MOOC 2024 https://programming-24.mooc.fi/

 Note: Part 1-7 encompasses the "Introduction to Programming" section